lextoumbourou/rotest/README.md

 ## Installation

-Copy `src/Rotest.lua` into a ModuleScript in `game.ReplicatedStorage` (or anywhere you'd like to run it from).
+It's just one file, so you can copy the contents of *src/Rotest.lua* into a ModuleScript in *game.ReplicatedStorage*.

+---

+You can also install using the package under *release/rotest.rbxmx*.
+Inside Roblox Studio right-click on Workspace and click on *Insert from file…*.
+Browse to *release/rotest.rbxmx* and Open.

+Then move *Rotest/Rotest* to *game.ReplicatedStorage*.

 ## Running tests